 **Update (22.01.2016):** Suunto has released the Suunto Ambit3 Vertical watch.
-It’s similar like the Traverse but with an additional graph which displays your ascent / descent.
+It’s similar to the Traverse but with an additional graph that displays your ascent/descent.

 **Update (19.04.2016):** Suunto has released the Traverse Alpha which adds features for hunting and fishing to the regular Traverse.
 It’s also a bit more expensive than the regular Traverse.